emacsway/emacsway.github.io/_sources/about.txt

     * "Agile Software Development.
 Principles, Patterns, and Practices." by Robert C. Martin, James W. Newkirk, Robert S. Koss
     * "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin
     * "xUnit Test Patterns.
 Refactoring Test Code." by Gerard Meszaros
+    * "Service-Oriented Architecture Analysis and Design for Services and Microservices" by Thomas Erl
     * "Building Microservices.
 Designing Fine-Grained Systems" by Sam Newman
     * "Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development" by Craig Larman
     * "The Definitive Guide to MongoDB" by David Hows, Peter Membrey, Eelco Plugge, Tim Hawkins